-The Egyptians believed in eternal life after death that they would lead in the hereafter.
-They imagined it as a reflection of life on earth, but without any physical or material hardships.
-To be admitted into this next world, the deceased had to pass a judgement of the dead by the god Osiris, where it was examined whether his or her life had been lived according to moral standards.
+The Egyptians believed in an eternal life after death which they would lead in the hereafter.
+They imagined the afterlife as a reflection of life on earth, but without physical or material hardships.
+To be admitted to this next world, the deceased had to pass a judgment of the dead before the god Osiris.
+Thereby it was examined whether his or her life had been lived according to moral standards.

-In the Ptolemaic period, a wreath of plant material, in this case wrapped rushes, served as a symbol of a successfully passed Judgement of Osiris.
+In the Ptolemaic period, a wreath of plant material, in this case wrapped rushes, served as a symbol of a successfully passed Judgment of Osiris.
 It is known as the crown of justification.

 Back to the Virtual Mummy